microenvgen/tomato/README.txt

 This repository contains scripts used in the analyses of "Coupled phylogenetic and functional enrichment in the tomato rhizosphere microbiome" by Talavera-Marcos S, Gallego R, Chaboy R, Rastrojo A, and Aguirre de Cárcer D.

+## RESULTS

+This folder contains some of the raw partial results.

+- `PCG identification` contains results from `BacterialCore.py`, including the abundance table, taxonomy and PCG data obtained with a cutoff of 0.5% for the 99%-identity-clustered OTUs.

+- `tomate_subset.fa` includes the processed 16S sequences used as input for BacterialCore, from the selected 40 samples.

+- `Coverage of minimal metagenome` includes the results obtained with PICRUSt2, including annotations for PCG, non-PCG and random OTU combinations.

+	`results_PCG_evaluation` includes the predicted minimal metagenome coverages:

+	- `results_non-PCG_combis_12.csv`: combinations of 12 random OTUs from a pool of the 8 non-coherent PCGs.
+	- `results_PCG_combis.csv': combinations of 12 random OTUs from a pool of the 12 coherent PCGs.
+One OTU from each.
+	- `results_random_combis_12.csv`: combinations of 12 random OTUs from a pool of all the OTUs in the samples.

+	`results_picrust2_PCG_COHERENT_ONLY` includes numbers and lists of KOs from the minimal metagenome that are covered by each one of the 12 coherent PCGs.

+- `Coherence` includes the results from the per-PCG functional coherence test and the MRCA assigned in each case.

+## SCRIPTS

 ### Initial analyses